 Neely was originally part of "University Park", which also included the "Triads" and Trueblood Hall.
 University Park was completed in 1965 with Neely Hall designated for women and the Triads for men.
 The Triads were demolished in 2012.
 Neely and Trueblood are located on East Campus.

 - Neely was named for Charles and Julia Neely, who were both professors in the English Department.

 - Allen (a Triad) recognized John W. Allen, who was a noted area historian and directed the University Museum.

 - Boomer (a Triad) honored Simeon E. Boomer, who was a professor of physics and astronomy.

-- Wright (a Triad) is named for John I. Wright, a professor of history and former mayor of Carbondale.
+- Wright (a Triad) was named for John I. Wright, a professor of history and former mayor of Carbondale.

-- Trueblood recognizes Dennis L. Trueblood, who taught in the Higher Education Department.
+- Trueblood recognized Dennis L. Trueblood, who taught in the Higher Education Department.

 1965: Elizabeth Apartments

 These towers were completed in 1968.
 The towers and the commons building (Grinnell Hall) for this area were originally named Brush Towers.
 This designation is no longer used.
 The towers, Grinnell, Trueblood and University Hall are located on East Campus.